IHCantabria/NEOPRENE/doc/MathematicalDescription.md

 The model implemented in this repository will be extended to:

+1. smooth the parameters across the different seasons of the year.

-1. work with sub-hourly temporal aggregations.
+2. work with sub-hourly temporal aggregations.

-2. create virtual series in those locations chosen by the users.
+3. create virtual series in those locations chosen by the users.

-3. include raster input.
+4. include raster input.

 ## References